 A collection of castles and tall towers built along a mountain ridge, Huangyaguan is a representation of the entire Great Wall, but in miniature.
 Built against a pretty special backdrop of verdant mountain scenery, it hops up and down between cliffs and crags and is the site of the annual Great Wall Marathon every May.
 Donít miss the Eight-Trigram Streets; a zig-zag of lanes and T-junctions.

 Apart from danger, what do you get if you cross wild disrepair with a mountain ridge and steep cliffs?
 Jiankou.
-Completely wild and perilously steep, it winds its way along mountain ridges in a rebellious ĎWí shape watched over by a mean looking enemy observation tower and steep steps that ascend, heaven-bound.
-Experienced photographers and serious hikers only need apply.
+Completely wild and perilously steep, it winds its way along mountain ridges in a rebellious ĎWí shape watched over by a mean looking enemy observation tower and steep steps that ascend heaven bound.
+Experienced photographers and serious hikers need only apply.

 Considered one of the most beautiful parts of the entire Wall, Jinshanling is remote and isolated; it hasnít undergone a repair since 1570.
 With jaw-dropping views across the Greater and Lesser Jinshan mountain ranges, it is as popular with budding photographers as it is with hikers looking for an atmospheric walk and is characterised by 31 watchtowers all in different shapes and sizes.